2022 Spotlight on Structured Literacy Webinar Series

 Structured literacy teaching stands in contrast with approaches that are popular in many schools that do not teach oral and written language skills in an explicit, systematic manner.
 Evidence is strong that the majority of students learn to read better with structured teaching of basic language skills, and that the components and methods of Structured Literacy are critical for students with reading disabilities including dyslexia. (see: IDA Fact Sheet)

-Click the links next to the dates below to learn about each event.
+Click the links below to learn about each event.

 Thank you to our 2022 Spotlight on Structured Literacy Sponsors!